gitacoco/thesis-project/README.md

 ### The Gallery View

-The gallery view is a digital replication of the exhibits at a real museum, meaning the dataset is constructed based on those exhibits and the items in this Gallery View are exactly same as those.
+The gallery view is digital replication of the exhibits at a real museum, meaning the dataset is constructed based on those exhibits, and the items in this Gallery View are exactly same as those.

 #### Macro Level: Overview